micahwoods/atcweb3/content/post/fast-release-fertilizer-fertilizer-burn-and-root-growth/index.md

 ---

-I gave a seminar in July in which I discussed how much one can expect grass to grow.
+I led a seminar in which I discussed how much one can expect grass to grow.

-I said something like:
+During that seminar, I said something like:

 > grass can always grow more, but turfgrass managers restrict the growth rate by supplying less nitrogen fertilizer than the grass can use.
 For example, I could apply 100 g/m<sup>2</sup> of 10-10-10, and the grass would grow more rapidly than if I applied only 10 g/m<sup>2</sup>.